• Home

 Estcott changed to Eastcott as time went on.
 I can only make the assumption that this could be due to incorrect spelling of the correct name - as the name Eastcott - the East part was not pronounced when spoken as east but as est and when people were able to read and write as time went on they were able to correct the name to be spelt properly from Estcott to Eastcott and is the name that is used today.

 The name has probably been misspelled to Estcote; Eastcote - as well as going from Est to East in first part of the name there were times therefore going from cott to cote in the second part of the name.
+I have also found EASCOTT too with the letter 't' missing after Eas.
+I have found these Eascotts to have come from line of Eastcott's.
+Some of these EASCOTT's then went on to have further misspelling or changed as ESCOTT who then appeared to have left Devon/Cornwall and settled in Somerset or Wiltshire.

 Name origin